jeffThompson/PhysicalComputing/Week03_Buttons/Demos/06-TypingStrings.md

 # TYPING STRINGS

 Sending a single key when the button is pressed mimics a normal keyboard, but that's not all we can do!
-The `HID` library also lets us send strings (a set of characters, like a word or sentence) with only a single button.
+The `HID` library also lets us send [strings](https://en.wikipedia.org/wiki/String_(computer_science)) (a set of characters, like a word or sentence) with only a single button.
+(Of course, we could do this using the previous example, but that would be super messy.)

 We'll need to use an additional library for this, but it's already included in the `HID` folder we added in the last example.
 The button setup is the same too, so we'll just jump into the code!